 Here you will find a sauna, massage services and a comfortable lounge.
 Each room has a TV and breakfast is available for an extra charge.

-Shell Nell Namba
+2. Shell Nell Namba

-Capsule Hotel Astil Dotonbori
+3. Capsule Hotel Acro Dotonbori

 Would you rather prefer to spend a night is some typical nice hotel?
 Look here: